hmay01/simplex-cube/README.md

 # simplex-cube
-A GUI that resulted from experimenting with the openSimplexNoise algorithm and WEBGL
+A GUI that came from experimentation with the openSimplexNoise algorithm and WEBGL